Frequently Asked Questions

 - You want a low-cost source of cash for home improvements or investments.
 Home improvements can improve the value of the home and many investments that pay higher than the after-tax cost of can provide a source of income over the cost of a mortgage.

-What will my lender need from me to refinance?
+What will Michigan Mortgage need from me to refinance?

 Your refinance will be started in one of three ways: complete an online questionnaire, start your application on our mobile app or call our office and speak to a Loan Officer.

-After we receive your application, we will be in touch and request a copy of your most recent mortgage statement and two paystubs.
-If you decide to pursue a refinance to lower your rate and term or pull cash out, an appraisal will be required to complete the process.
+After we receive your application, we will be in touch and request a copy of your most recent mortgage statement.

 How much will a refinance cost?

-Often times, our customers are able to refinance their current mortgage with little-to-no money out of pocket.
-We include the refinance costs in to the loan itself so you can complete the process without having to pay a large lump sum for closing costs and pre-paids.
+Often times, you are able to refinance their current mortgage with little-to-no money out of pocket.
+We include the refinance costs in the loan itself so you can complete the process without having to pay out-of-pocket for closing costs.